NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - All non sword moves do -2 damage (except 5B and 5B(B))
 - 5B elbow hitbox appears on active frame 2
 - 5BBB(B) can be delayed
+- 5A +5 damage and block damage, more lift
+- 5A(A) has more lift
+- 2B Faster recovery on hit
+- 2B(A) changed to be 6A
 - 6B
   - Turns back turned opponents around
   - More lift
-- 2B Faster recovery on hit
-- 2B(A) changed to be 6A
-- 8B high crushes on frame 6
-- 8B(B) added as 6B with follow ups
-- JB shockwave hitbox is now -1 on hit (was -8)
-- 5A +5 damage and block damage, more lift
-- 5A(A) has more lift
 - 6A
   - Hitbox appears one frame sooner
   - Hilt hitbox is larger